The Terror (novel): Plot summary

 All three groups eventually meet with disaster.
-Hickey's group, despite resorting to cannibalism, begin to either starve or freeze to death in a blizzard; the remainder are murdered by Hickey, who has begun to suffer delusions of godhood.
-Goodsir poisons himself, ensuring that any of Hickey's crew who eats his body will die.
+Hickey's group, despite resorting to cannibalism, begins to either starve or freeze to death in a blizzard; the remainder are murdered by Hickey, who has begun to suffer delusions of godhood.
+Goodsir poisons himself, ensuring that any of Hickey's crew who eat his body will die.
 The monster delivers a death blow to Hickey, but pulls away and does not consume his soul.
-A later vision relayed to Crozier suggests that the monster will eventually become sick and die from consuming the souls of the explorers.
+A later vision relayed to Crozier suggests that the monster will eventually become ill and die after consuming the explorers' souls.
 The other groups' fates are not revealed, but it is implied that they also perished, rendering Crozier the expedition's sole survivor.
 Crozier is rescued by Lady Silence, who treats his wounds with native medicine and brings him with her on her travels.

-As he recovers from his injuries, Crozier experiences a series of visions which finally reveal the true nature of the creature.
+As he recovers from his injuries, Crozier experiences a series of visions that finally reveal the true nature of the creature.
 It is called the Tuunbaq, a demon created millennia ago by the Esquimaux goddess Sedna to kill her fellow spirits, with whom she had become angry.
 After a war lasting 10,000 years, the other spirits defeated the Tuunbaq, and it turned back on Sedna, who banished it to the Arctic wastes.
 There, the Tuunbaq began preying on the Esquimaux until their most powerful shamans discovered a way to communicate with the demon.
 By sacrificing their tongues to the beast and promising to stay out of its domain, these shamans were able to stop the Tuunbaq's rampage.
 Lady Silence is revealed to be one of these shamans, and she and Crozier eventually become lovers.
 He chooses to abandon his old life and join her as a shaman.

 Some time later, Crozier and Lady Silence (her real name revealed to be Silna) have two children, and he has taken the name Taliriktug.
-Travelling with an Esquimaux group, the family discover many of the expedition's relics (including Des Voeux's silver watch, implying the loyalists' demise) and eventually encounter the still-standing Terror almost two hundred miles south of her original location.
+Traveling with an Esquimaux group, the family discovers many of the expedition's relics (including Des Voeux's silver watch, implying the loyalists' demise) and eventually encounters the still-standing Terror almost two hundred miles south of her original location.
 After exploring the decaying ship and encountering a shriveled corpse in his former bunk, Taliriktug sets the ship alight and watches the conflagration with his family, as Terror sinks below the ice.